Novartis/YADA/readme.md

 You can with **YADA**.

-Or, what if you get data
+Or, what if you could get data

 * from *multiple* sources
 * in *different* formats,